microsoft/vscode-cordova/README.md

 ### Why can't I debug my app on iOS Simulator?

-Due to recent changes in MacOS we cannot connect to simulators to enable debugging of Cordova apps.
-We hope to re-introduce this functionality as soon as MacOS provides a mechanism that allows the extension to connect to apps running in simulator.
+Due to recent changes in macOS we cannot connect to simulators to enable debugging of Cordova apps.
+We hope to re-introduce this functionality as soon as macOS provides a mechanism that allows the extension to connect to apps running in simulator.
 You can read more about the issue [here](https://github.com/google/ios-webkit-debug-proxy/issues/250).

 ### Error `Error running android` while running Ionic 4 project for android platform